MerosCrypto/Meros/docs/Protocol/Merit.md

 - The header is valid.
 - contents is the result of a properly constructed Merkle tree.
 It should be noted the tree used to form contents must include automatically included predecessors.
-- significant is between 0 (exclusive) and 26280 (inclusive).
+- significant is greater than 0 and at most 26280 (inclusive).
+- capacity is at least `packets.length div 5 + 1` and at most `packets.length div 5 + 11`.
+- The Block's included Verification Packets don't collide with the specified sketch salt.
-- Every Transaction is unique.
+- Every Verification Packet is for an unique Transaction.
-- Every Transaction has a Verification Packet involving Merit Holders not previously archived on the Blockchain.
+- Every Verification Packet only contains new Verifications.
-- Every Transaction's Verification Packet's newly archived Merit Holders' Merit sums to be greater than significant.
+- Every Verification Packet's Merit is greater than significant.
-- Every Transaction's predecessors have Verification Packets.
+- Every Transaction's predecessors have Verification Packets either archived or in this Block.
-- Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this BlockBody.
+- Every Transaction's predecessors, if they have yet to be mentioned on the Blockchain, are not mentioned in this Block.
 - Every Transaction either has yet to enter Epochs or is in Epochs.
 - Every Transaction doesn't compete with, or have parents which competed with and lost, Transactions archived 5 Blocks before the last Checkpoint.
 - The sketch is properly constructed from the same data used to construct the Merkle.